-- Where works are undertaken on or near existing stopbanks, all practicable measures shall be taken to make sure the integrity of the stopbank is maintained, including any ancillary structures or features such as culverts - The supply, placement and compaction of fill materials, shall be undertaken to minimise adverse effects on wildlife, vegetation and ecological values - Excavated material not removed from the site shall be stockpiled safely outside the flowing water while awaiting backfilling - On completion of defence against water construction works, the site shall be contoured to match existing ground levels: - If works are adjacent to stopbanks, drainage features shall be reinstated to prevent ponding of water at the stopbank toe - Work sites in the active channel must be reinstated to a condition similar to that of the surrounding natural river bed - Disturbed areas of river or drain banks shall be stabilised as soon as practicable following completion of earthworks to minimise the potential for soil erosion and sediment discharge.
-This may involve sowing grass, planting with appropriate native species, hydroseeding/hydro mulching or placement of appropriate erosion protection fabrics/mats - Ensure that vegetation cover (whether grass or other planting) is achieved as soon as practicable, including appropriate planting conditions and watering to achieve sufficient growth and cover - In Significant Natural Areas, replanting should use locally sourced native species where site conditions allow - For stopbanks administered by Environment Canterbury, slope stabilisation shall be undertaken by grassing.
-The planting of tree or shrub vegetation is not recommended as root establishment in stopbanks can undermine performance
+- Erosion control methodology selection and design shall take into account worksite-specific aesthetic and habitat values - Works shall be planned to minimise the area disturbed as far as practicable - Design and construction shall take into account transition effects at upstream and downstream ends to mitigate against potential for erosion and scour - Where works are undertaken on or near existing stopbanks, all practicable measures shall be taken to make sure the integrity of the stopbank is maintained, including any ancillary structures or features such as culverts - The supply, placement and compaction of fill materials, including site drainage and moisture content adjustment activities, shall be undertaken to minimise adverse effects on wildlife, vegetation and ecological values - All practicable measures shall be taken to avoid nuisance effects of dust.
+Use of dust suppressants (other than water) must comply with specific rules in the proposed Land & Water Regional Plan to be a permitted activity - On completion, the site shall be contoured to match existing ground levels and drainage features shall be reinstated to avoid potential for ponding of surface water - Disturbed areas shall be stabilised as soon as practicable following completion to minimise the potential for soil erosion.
+This may involve grassing or planting with appropriate species - Ensure that vegetation cover (whether grass or other planting) is achieved as soon as practicable, including appropriate planting conditions and watering to achieve sufficient growth and cover.
+The grass mix used should be appropriate to the site conditions.